sourcegraph/handbook/content/company/strategy/code-graph/code-intelligence/index.md

 ### Competitive landscape

-- **Code hosts:** The most relevant code hosts have navigation features, mostly powered by imprecise code intelligence.
+- **Code hosts:** Both GitHub and GitLab have navigation features, mostly powered by imprecise code intelligence.
 They have good out-of-the-box support, but their chosen technical path prioritizes wider language breath sacrificing accuracy.
 Our precise code intelligence approach focuses on having 100% accuracy by implementing LSIF indexers.
 So far none of our competitors have mimicked the approach, but as precise code navigation gains traction this is a potential risk.
 - **IDEs:** Code navigation is a core part of a developer’s workflow and most IDEs have advanced navigation features we cannot avoid competing with.
 Most developers expect Sourcegraph’s code navigation to have feature parity with their favorite IDE.
 - **Other navigation tools:** These are usually focused on a small scope of languages, none of them have reached wide usage or compete directly with our current value proposition yet.